Finch-API/finch-docs/docs/Development-Guides/Errors/Error-Handling.md

 - Retrying immediately usually will not resolve the issue.
 We recommend retrying the API request in a few hours.
 - If the error persists, submit a support ticket with the `Finch-Request-ID` present in the headers of the response.

+### 504 Timeout Errors

+Timeout errors indicate that the request took too long to process and return a `504` status code.
+This can be caused by things like large request batch size or network latency.

 ### 401 re-authentication errors

 Authentication errors indicate an error on the end user's side.
 See the [re-authentication docs](../Re-authentication.md) for more on common causes and troubleshooting steps.